BA Politics and Arabic / Overview

 - How to apply

 - Apply through UCAS .

-- Develop the linguistic skills and cultural knowledge to allow you to access and engage fully with political, historical and cultural issues in Arabic.
+- Develop the linguistic skills and cultural knowledge to access and engage fully with political, historical and cultural issues in Arabic.

 - Spend a year in an Arabic-speaking country to consolidate your language learning.

 - Study at a university ranked sixth in the UK for Modern Languages (QS World University Rankings 2020) and in the top ten for Politics and International Studies (THE World University Rankings 2021).

 We are carefully reviewing all our recruitment events in light of the developing coronavirus outbreak.

 View the latest updates on measures we are taking .

 As we're unable to host on-campus visits, or attend events like UCAS and overseas recruitment fairs at the moment, look at our virtual open day content to help you learn more about the University.

 You will be able to watch videos about the university, including accommodation, student finance and course-specific sessions.

 We'll update our website once plans for 2021 events are able to be confirmed.